PostHog/posthog.com/contents/tutorials/remix-analytics.md

 ## Capturing pageviews

 You might notice we captured only one pageview even though we navigated between multiple pages.
-This is because Remix acts as a [single-page app](/tutorials/single-page-app-pageviews) and only triggers an initial page load event.
+This is because Remix is a [single-page app](/tutorials/single-page-app-pageviews) and only triggers an initial page load event.
 PostHog uses the page load event for pageviews, so to fix this, we must implement pageview capture ourselves.

 Again, we do this in `routes/root.tsx`.
 We import and set up `useLocation`, and then trigger another `useEffect` to capture a `$pageview` event.
 We also set the `capture_pageview` PostHog property to `false` so we don’t double capture the initial pageview.